alesalloum/normalized_polarization/README.md

 Chen, Ted Hsuan Yun ; Salloum, Ali ; Gronow, Antti ; Ylä-Anttila, Tuomas ; Kivelä, Mikko. / Polarization of climate politics results from partisan sorting : Evidence from Finnish Twittersphere.
 In: Global Environmental Change.
 2021 ; Vol. 71. (https://doi.org/10.1016/j.gloenvcha.2021.102348)

 <a id="2">[2]</a> Salloum, Ali ; Chen, Ted Hsuan Yun ; Kivelä, Mikko. / Separating Polarization from Noise: Comparison and Normalization of Structural Polarization Measures.
 In: Proc.
 ACM Hum.-Comput.
 Interact.
 6, CSCW1 ; 2022 ; Article 115 ; Vol 6. (https://doi.org/10.1145/3512962)

+*The network data is from the first source, and the polarization scores from the latter*